- slide 1 of 4

 - slide 2 of 4

 Also called Selaginella lepidophylla, this autotroph is interesting in that it appears to resurrect from the dead.
-It lives in very dry climates and when there is a lack of water, it shrivels up into a grey ball where it can stay like this for a number of years.
+It lives in very dry climates and when there is a lack of water, it shrivels up into a grey ball and can stay like this for a number of years.
 When it finally rains, the resurrection fern grows and turns green.
 Even though it doesn't necessarily die, this plant is interesting in that it can "come back" from the dead.

 The Corpse Lily